 Practice sitting in one spot for a certain amount of time

 Sitting on the toilet, especially for a bowel motion, requires being able to sit for a certain amount of time.
-Think about a toy or activity that your child enjoys and see how long they can do that activity for, while seated.
+Think about a toy or activity that your child enjoys and see how long they can do that activity, while seated.

 Do some pretend play

-Do pretend play where their doll or favourite character sit on a potty or go to the toilet.
+Do pretend play where their doll or favorite character sits on a potty or go to the toilet.
 This can help them practice the toileting process.
-You can also put clothes on their doll or favourite character so they have more opportunities to practice dressing and undressing.
+You can also put clothes on their doll or favorite character so they have more opportunities to practice dressing and undressing.